- AccessMedicine (App)

 To install the app to your mobile device, open the App Store on your mobile device.
 Search for “ClinicalKey” and install at no charge.
 Once in the app, two options will appear – Click on ClinicalKey.
 Enter your ClinicalKey username and password what used for remote access and start using the ClinicalKey App.

-Instructions to download and use the DynaMed Plus app in your mobile device:
+Instructions to download and use the DynaMed app in your mobile device:

-- Click on the Sign In/Create Account link on the top of DynaMed Plus website.
+- Click on the person icon on the upper right corner of the DynaMed website.

-Click here to fine more information on DynaMed Plus App.
+Click here to find more information on DynaMed App.